ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
-name | The name of the operation system (e.g.: linux) the webrtc app uses version | The version of the operation system
+name | The name of the operating system (e.g., Linux) the WebRTC app uses version | The version of the operating system

 ## OperationSystem

 Field | Description
 --- | ---
-name | The name of the operation system (e.g.: linux) the webrtc app uses version | The version of the operation system versionName | The name of the version of the operation system
+name | The name of the operating system (e.g., Linux) the WebRTC app uses version | The version of the operating system versionName | The name of the version of the operating system

 ## MediaDevice